Title

 • Other students delay their education for personal, family or financial reasons.

-Disaggregated Student Right-to-Know Graduation & Transfer Out Rate
+Disaggregated Student Right-to-Know Graduation and Transfer Out Rate

 Totals for Minneapolis College (Total Cohort):